0x1zen/youthub/README.md

 -To fetch/subsribe use the selector using useSelector.
 -remember to subscribe only to the part which is needed const isMenuOpen = useSelector((store) => store.app.isMenuOpen);

+Using The APp router and its children:
+-The outlet is a placeholder for children components.
+-It goes where the components are interchanging.
+-We load the sticky componenet like a Header by default and others[children] with outlet.